Involuntary Withdrawal Regulation 807

 Involuntary withdrawal is reserved for those cases where interim measures, such as a behavioral contract, are deemed inappropriate, are not feasible, or are not likely to be effective.

-This policy applies to all students enrolled at UNCSA.
+This regulation applies to all students enrolled at UNCSA.

 A. “The Involuntary Withdrawal Panel” consists of the following members: